Cement-Modified Soil (CMS) and Cement-Stabilized Subgrade (CSS) Soil

-Cement-Modified Soil (CMS) and Cement-Stabilized Subgrade (CSS) are two types of Soil-Cement pavement applications.
-Both CMS and CSS improve the physical properties of native in situ soils, and both help extend the life of a pavement by providing uniform support via a durable, stable, and typically non-expansive subgrade.
-CMS treats soils with a relatively small proportion of portland cement to provide a stable working platform by reducing the plasticity and shrink/swell potential of unstable, highly plastic, wet, or expansive soils and increasing their bearing capacity.
-CSS not only provides all the benefits of CMS, but also substantially increases soil stiffness and strength to the point where the treatment provides structural benefits to pavements.
+Cement-Modified Soil (CMS) and Cement-Stabilized Subgrade (CSS) soil are two distinct types of Soil-Cement applications.
+Both CMS and CSS improve the physical properties of native in situ soils, and both help extend the life of a pavement or structure by providing uniform support via a durable, stable, and typically non-expansive subgrade or foundation.
+CMS treats soils with a relatively small proportion of portland or blended cement to provide a stable working platform by reducing the plasticity and shrink/swell potential of unstable, highly plastic, wet, or expansive soils and increasing their bearing capacity.
+CSS not only provides all the benefits of CMS, but also substantially increases soil stiffness and strength to the point where the treatment provides measurable structural benefits.

 Cement Modification and Stabilization of Soils